The EADH organises annual conferences, each of them taking place in different host European countries.

 - Helen Linkenbagh: Rhythm, duration, vitality dynamics and classical ballet technique

-- Caroline Konzen Castro: The Relationship between Music and Dance in Gret Palucca's Pedagogy
+- Caroline Konzen Castro: Moving through melodies - relating dance and music in Gret Palucca's work

 - Ingolf Collmar: dance workshop and presentation on Purcell's masque Fairy Queen